 Creeping Charlie carpets the lawns across town in purple, but C.U. has coatings of green spray covering all its muddy patches.
 The fertilized seed soon will sprout in roped off areas that have been used as throughways across campus when it was covered with snow.

-CENTER of CENTER is a new serialized novella-in-flash by Chris Wiewiora.
+CENTER of CENTER is a serialized novella-in-flash by Chris Wiewiora.
 Go here to start at the beginning.
+Paid subscribers have access to every installment of our serial fiction.

 Fiction Attic Press accepts submissions from emerging and established writers.
 Go here to submit your work.